‘Bambi’ artist Tyrus Wong dies at 106, a Disney legend thwarted by racial bias

 Artistic recognition, when Mr. Wong did find it, was all the more noteworthy for the fact that among Chinese immigrant men of his generation, professional prospects were largely limited to jobs such as houseboy and laundryman.

-Trained as a painter, Mr. Wong was a leading figure in the modernist movement that flourished in California between the wars.
+Trained as a painter, Mr. Wong was a leading figure in the modernist movement that flourished in California between the First and Second World Wars.
 In 1932 and again in 1934, his work was included in group shows at the Art Institute of Chicago that also featured Pablo Picasso, Henri Matisse and Paul Klee.

 As a staff artist for Hollywood studios from the 1930s to the 1960s, he drew storyboards and made vibrant paintings, as detailed as any architectural illustrations, that helped the director envision each scene before it was shot.